SignalK/specification/gitbook-docs/rest_api.md

 /signalk/v1/api/vessels/urn:mrn:signalk:uuid:c0d79334-4e25-4245-8892-54e8ccc8021d` should return data for one specific vessel.
 In other words, the full Signal K data model SHOULD be traversable by any client making GET requests to an arbitrary depth.

+## /signalk/«version»/history/

+If the Signal K server supports serving history, it will always return a valid SignalK History document.
+Otherwise, the endpoint should return an HTTP Error 404.

+TO BE DEFINED:
+ - Parameters to limit the time range
+ - Parameters to limit the objects returned.